Kusumayadav19/Snakes-N-Ladders/README.md

-## Thank You Feel Free to reach for any correction!
+## Thank You Feel Free to reach out for any correction!